Hoare Logic with Arrays

 It might feel reasonable to assume that after this program executes then a[i] = 1 and a[j] = 2.
 But this is only true if i and j are not equal!
 If they are equal, we say that i and j are aliases for the same element of the array, and updates to one interfere with updates to the other.

 Aliasing is pervasive in any programming language that allows references to data (e.g., arrays, Java/Python/Javascript object references, C pointers) that is mutable (i.e., we can change it).
-This is such a problem, especially when combined with concurrency, where multiple threads can access the same data simultaneously, that modern programming languages are exploring ways to address it.
-One way, as you will see in CS260 Functional Thinking is prohibit or restrict mutability altogether.
-Another way, which is demonstrated in the language Rust is only allow aliasing or mutability, but never both.
+This is such a problem, especially when combined with concurrency where multiple threads can access the same data simultaneously, that modern programming languages are exploring ways to address it.
+One way, as you will see in CS260 Functional Thinking is to prohibit mutability altogether.
+Another way, which is demonstrated in the language Rust is only allow aliasing or mutability, but never both at the same time.

 Axioms for Arrays

-There are only two axioms that describe how arrays work, but they are complicated by the need to explicitly say when two indexes are not equal.
+There are only two axioms that describe how arrays work, but they are complicated by the need to explicitly say when two indexes are not equal to handle the aliasing problem.

 The usual syntax for reading an array is a[i], where a is the array and i is the index.
 Here, we will write this as get(a,i).